 Now you'll see the Super User has installed on your phone.
-If you are not sure whether your phone has been successfully rooted, check the root status of your phone.
+If you are not sure whether your phone has been successfully rooted, check the root status of your phone (opens new window).

 Here we will provide two methods to unroot your android phone.

 Unrooting Android phone in recovery mode is very similar to that of rooting the phone.
-Again, you need to back up important files to PC with Android Data Recovery, preparing for the risk of data loss and keep your phone fully charged.
+Again, you need to back up important files to PC with Android Data Recovery (opens new window), preparing for the risk of data loss and keep your phone fully charged.

 Step 1.
 Download proper unroot zip file to your computer.
 Then copy the zip file to the main directory of the SD card of your phone.